shuyilinn/NN4Sys_Benchmark/README.md

 ## Quick Start

+Steps 1 and 2 reproduce the generation of specifications.
+All results from these steps are already included in the repository, so you can skip them and go directly to the [Verify](#3-verify)(#verify) section if you only want to run verification with this benchmark.

 ### 1. Train the Model

 Pre-trained models are available, so you may skip this step if you wish to use them directly.